 Gerson Juicers for Non-Malignant Therapy

-However, to be more specific, they have a list of Gerson therapy juicers for non-malignant conditions.
+If you’re not a cancer patient, a two-stage juicer wouldn’t be necessary.
+To be more specific, the organization have a list of Gerson therapy juicers for non-malignant conditions.

 - Champion Juicer 2000 (now you can use this juicer)